Airgain (NASDAQ:AIRG) Releases Q4 2021 Earnings Guidance

-Airgain (NASDAQ:AIRG) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
+Airgain (NASDAQ:AIRG) updated its fourth quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $-0.220-$-0.220 for the period, compared to the Thomson Reuters consensus estimate of $-0.020.
 The company issued revenue guidance of $13.50 million-$14.50 million, compared to the consensus revenue estimate of $17.47 million.

-Airgain (NASDAQ:AIRG) last issued its quarterly earnings results on Tuesday, November 9th.
-The technology company reported ($0.11) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.05) by ($0.06).
-Airgain had a negative net margin of 10.36% and a negative return on equity of 8.41%.
-During the same quarter last year, the business posted ($0.03) EPS.
-Analysts forecast that Airgain will post -0.34 EPS for the current fiscal year.
+A number of research firms have weighed in on AIRG.
+William Blair reiterated a market perform rating on shares of Airgain in a research report on Wednesday, November 10th.
+TheStreet lowered shares of Airgain from a c- rating to a d+ rating in a research note on Tuesday, October 5th.
+Cowen lowered shares of Airgain from an outperform rating to a market perform rating and lowered their target price for the company from $18.00 to $14.00 in a research note on Thursday, October 14th.
+Roth Capital lowered their target price on shares of Airgain from $30.00 to $25.00 and set a buy rating for the company in a research note on Wednesday, August 11th.
+Finally, B. Riley lowered their target price on shares of Airgain from $27.00 to $20.00 and set a buy rating for the company in a research note on Monday, November 1st.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has an average rating of Hold and a consensus price target of $21.60.

-In other news, Director James K. Sims purchased 9,701 shares of the stock in a transaction that occurred on Friday, November 12th.
-The shares were purchased at an average cost of $10.50 per share, with a total value of $101,860.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+In other news, Director James K. Sims purchased 9,701 shares of the firm’s stock in a transaction on Friday, November 12th.
+The stock was acquired at an average cost of $10.50 per share, with a total value of $101,860.50.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Corporate insiders own 11.70% of the company’s stock.

 About Airgain